amotali/konvektion/README.md

 This makes it easier to visually identify commits when checking history, and helps to be mindful when commiting.

-### :feet: Changes to Behavior
+## :feet:

-This is for the commits that introduce new features, fix bugs, or improve the functionality of our software.
+**Changes to Behavior:** This is for the commits that introduce new features, fix bugs, or improve the functionality of our software.

 > :feet: Implement new feature to track user activity